If you are travelling through South America, Bolivia is probably on your list.

 If they think you are foreigner (mostly judged on your skin, eye and hair colour) even though you can speak Spanish, they often offer you a price at least twice to 3 times more than what they offer locals or some other Spanish-speaking people.
 This becomes really annoying after a while when you are getting seriously ripped off while others pay ridiculously cheap prices.

 If you can speak some Spanish and can negotiate, it helps to actually ask if the price is because you are a foreigner and try and bargain for a cheaper price.

-So obviously, this is just our perspective, and maybe these things won't bother other travellers, but actually it should because you can get really sick and honestly, it is not always fun.
-Maybe we should've title this post "Why we didn't like Bolivia that much".
-You should also read out post on the Oruro Carnaval, because honestly, we didn't have a great experience either.
+So obviously, this is just our perspective, and maybe these things won't bother other travellers, but actually it should, because you can get really sick and honestly, it is not always fun.
+Maybe we should've titled this post "Why we didn't like Bolivia that much".
+You should also read our post on the Oruro Carnaval, because honestly, we didn't have a great experience either.

 Don't let this put you off from visiting this beautiful country, it does have a lot to offer and we had some great experiences - other travellers really loved it.

 Have you been to Bolivia?
 Have you experienced the same things?